Skip to main content

 5.3.
 Allosteric modulators

-An allosteric modulator thus alters the effects of an orthosteric ligand (e.g. an agonist or inverse agonist) on a target protein (usually a receptor) by binding to a different (allosteric) binding site than the orthosteric agonist binding site.
-This causes a conformational change in the receptor protein, which alters the receptor affinity or efficacy of the orthosteric ligand.
+An allosteric modulator thus alters the effects of an orthosteric ligand (e.g., an agonist or inverse agonist) on a target protein (usually a receptor) by binding to a different (allosteric) binding site than the orthosteric agonist binding site.
+This causes a conformational change in the receptor protein, which alters the receptor affinity or the efficacy of the orthosteric ligand.

 Positive allosteric modulator (PAM): enhances the effect of an agonist or inverse agonist.

 5.4.
-Downregulation, upregulation, desensitization
+Downregulation, Upregulation, Desensitization

 A lack of agonists can lead to upregulation

 Agonists can trigger time- and temperature-dependent endocytosis (internalization).
-During endocytosis, some receptor proteins are reintegrated into the cell membrane (recycling), while others are sorted out and degraded by lysosomes, which reduces the number of receptors.1516
+During endocytosis, some receptor proteins are reintegrated into the cell membrane (recycling), while others are sorted out and degraded by lysosomes, which reduces the number of receptors.2930

-Homologous desensitization
+Homologous Desensitization

 The receptor that has bound a ligand is phosphorylated by a kinase (G-protein-coupled receptor kinase, GRK).
-This phosphorylation stabilizes the binding between the receptor and arrestins.
+This phosphorylation stabilizes the interaction between the receptor and arrestins.
 This prevents interaction with the G protein and interrupts signal transduction.

 Heterologous desensitization